-The SNP has failed the people of Scotland - breaking our NHS, ruining our once world-leading education system, and tarnishing our politics by wasting and misusing your money.
+The SNP has failed the people of Scotland - breaking our NHS, ruining our once world-leading education system, and tarnishing our politics by wasting and misusing your The choice is more of the same or change with Labour money.
 A complete failure to deliver economic growth which has left public services in crisis.